 A standard mechanism that ensures the durability of your data.
 Neon relies on WAL to separate storage and compute, and to support features such as branching and point-in-time restore.

-A billing metric that measures the amount of data changes that Neon writes from compute to storage to ensure the durability of your data.
+A billing metric that measures the total volume of data written from compute to storage within a given billing period, measured in gigibytes (GiBs).
+Writing data from compute to storage ensures the durability and integrity of your data.
 See Written data.